fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/AzureRM.Resources.md

 Adds a credential to an existing application.

 ### [New-AzureRmADApplication](New-AzureRmADApplication.md)
-Creates a new azure active directory application.
+Creates a new Azure Active Directory application.

 ### [New-AzureRmADServicePrincipal](New-AzureRmADServicePrincipal.md)
-Creates a new azure active directory service principal.
+Creates a new Azure Active Directory service principal.

 ### [New-AzureRmADSpCredential](New-AzureRmADSpCredential.md)
 Adds a credential to an existing service principal.